zopefoundation/z3c.table/src/z3c/table/README.txt

   ...
 (None, None, interfaces.ITable), provides=interfaces.IColumn,
   ...      name='colspanColumn')

-Now you can see that the colspan of the ColspanAdapter is larger then the table columns.
-This wil raise a VlaueError:
+Now you can see that the colspan of the ColspanAdapter is larger than the table.
+This will raise a ValueError:

   >>> plainTable.update()
   Traceback (most recent call last):
   ...
-  ValueError: Colspan for column '<ColspanColumn u'colspanColumn'>' larger then table.
+  ValueError: Colspan for column '<ColspanColumn u'colspanColumn'>' is larger than the table.

-But if we set the column as first row, it weill render the colspan correct:
+But if we set the column as first row, it will render the colspan correctly:

   >>> class CorrectColspanColumn(ColspanColumn):
   ...     """Colspan with correct weight."""